Snake On A Plane: Unsuspecting Woman Traveling From Australia Brings A Passenger

 ABC News says the woman brought the shoe outside and covered it with a box until help showed up.

 Australian Geographic calls Australia "a paradise for pythons," home to more than a dozen species.
-Spotted pythons are one of Australia's smallest pythons, notes the Australia Zoo, growing to a little more than four feet.
+Spotted pythons are one of Australia's smallest pythons, notes the Australia Zoo, growing to a little more than 4 feet.
 They favor woodlands and shrubs as habitat.
-And despite their small size, are known for ambush attacks on prey including small mammals, birds and lizards.
+And despite their small size, they are known for ambush attacks on prey including small mammals, birds and lizards.

 The Scottish SPCA says the Australian snake is now in quarantine at its animal re-homing center in Edinburgh.